mmwithiga/DynamicCityscape/README.md

 ## **Acknowledgments**
 - This project uses the Pygame library for creating animations.
-- Special thanks to the group 2 members who collaborated to make this project possible!
+- Special thanks to the group 3 ICS 3C members who collaborated to make this project possible!

 ---

-Does this work for your needs?
-Let me know if you'd like any edits!